 To add a few color highlights, draw a horizontal parting line just below your crown.
 Lower it if your hair is thin in that area.
 Also, avoid wispy areas close to your face.
 Keep in mind that thicker sections prevent extensions’ bonds from being visible.

 - Warm tape with a flat iron.
 Use a low heat setting unless stated otherwise.

-- Peel the tape sticker away from first two pieces.
+- Peel the tape sticker away from the first two pieces.